bitovi/canui/index.md

 ### columns `$(element).grid('columns', [columns])`

-Column definitions can be provided as a `can.Observe.List` or an array of objects.
+Column definitions are provided as a `can.Observe.List` or an array of objects.
 Each object must at least contain:

-- `header` - The header content.
+- `header` - The table column header HTML content.
 - `content` - The content to display for this column.
 This can either be an attribute name or a callback in the form of `function(observe, index)` that returns the content or a [can.compute](#) for the current column with computed properties.